Mono-PQ/atm_oop/README.md

-# Basic Practice of Object-oriented Programming in Python
+# Basic Object-oriented Programming for ATM terminal simulation in Python

 ## Introduction
 A simulation of a scaled down version of an automated teller machine (ATM) using basic object orientation principles such as encapsulation, inheritance, abstraction, polymorphism.
 All codes and scripts are written in Python.

-Libraries used:
-- `random` library
-- `datetime` library
-- `abc` library

 ## Assumptions
 - Each customer has either savings or current, or both accounts.
 There will not be any customer with more than two types of account.